Diversity, Equity, Inclusion and Belonging Committee

 • To release another Sharing Stories video.

-• To engage with students at four or more Washington State middle schools or high schools.
+• Continue engaging with students at four or more Washington State middle schools or high schools.

 HOW TO GET INVOLVED